-File a 2004 Form IT-20 return for a taxable year ending December 31, 2004, a short tax year beginning in 2004 and ending in 2004, or a fiscal year beginning in 2004 and ending in 2005.
-For a short or fiscal tax year, fill in at the top of the form the beginning month and day and ending date of the taxable year.
+File a 2005 Form IT-20 return for a taxable year ending December 31, 2005, a short tax year beginning in 2005 and ending in 2005, or a fiscal year beginning in 2005 and ending in 2006.
+For a short or fiscal tax year, fill in at the top of the form the beginning month, day and year, and ending date of your taxable year.

 All corporations filing an Indiana corporation income tax return must complete the top portion of the form including questions K to V. Please use the full legal name of the corporation and present mailing address.
+You must indicate if a federal extension of time to file form is attached.

-For question K, check box #2 only if the corporation is dissolved, liquidated or has withdrawn from the state.
+For question K, check box #2 only if the corporation is dissolved, liquidated, or withdrew from the state.
 Domestic insurance companies must check box K4 in question K. Farmer's cooperatives must check box K5.
-The federal identification number shown in the box at the upper right hand corner of the return must be accurate and the same as used on the U.S. Corporation income tax return.
+The federal identification number shown in the box at the upper right hand corner of the return must be accurate and the same as used on the U.S. Corporation Income Tax Return.
 Consolidated filers must use the federal identification number of the corporation designated as the reporting corporation.

-If the corporation is registered as a collection agent for the State of Indiana for sales and/or withholding tax, enter the assigned Indiana Taxpayer Identification (TID) number as ten (10) digits by dropping the trailing three digits.
+If the corporation is registered as a collection agent for the State of Indiana for sales and/or withholding tax, enter the assigned Indiana Taxpayer Identification (TID) number as ten (10) digits by dropping the trailing three (3) digits.
 This number should be referenced on all returns and correspondence filed with the Department.